quicwg/base-drafts/draft-ietf-quic-http.md

 identified server push.
 If the server has not yet started to send the server push, it can use the receipt of a CANCEL_PUSH frame to avoid opening a stream.
-If the push stream has been opened by the server, the server SHOULD sent a QUIC RST_STREAM frame on those streams and cease transmission of the response.
+If the push stream has been opened by the server, the server SHOULD send a QUIC RST_STREAM frame on those streams and cease transmission of the response.

 A server can send this frame to indicate that it won't be sending a response